-After matriculation, students are not allowed to transfer from the Masters curriculum track to the DNP curriculum, nor vice versa.
 Students experiencing personal or financial hardship may petition for a leave of absence (policy is elsewhere in this handbook).
-Students who resign, but wish to continue in the program at a later time do not re-enter the program automatically.
-They shall only do so through the regular admissions process.
+Students who withdraw but wish to continue in the program later, may only do so through the regular admissions process.

 ACADEMIC MISCONDUCT